pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 * Or create a new Wiki page

   * Create a page on the `pgRouting Wiki <https://github.com/pgRouting/pgrouting/wiki>`_
-  * Give the title an appropiate name
+  * Give the title an appropriate name

 * `Example <https://github.com/pgRouting/pgrouting/wiki/How-to:-Handle-parallel-edges-(KSP)>`_